magepages/mpdocs/docs/two-factors-authentication/index.md

 ![Imgur](https://i.imgur.com/pXtezSd.png)

-- After enabling 2FA, the admin needs to use the Authy app or Google Authenticator on the phone to scan the QR code or enter the Key into the app to get the confirmation code.
+- After enabling 2FA, admins need to use the **Authy app or Google Authenticator** on the phone to scan the QR code or enter the Key into the app to get the confirmation code.
-- After QR code is saved in the app, app automatically generates confirmation code.
-Admin needs to get that code and enter the Confirmation code to register
+- After QR code is saved in the app, it automatically generates confirmation code.
+Admin needs to get that code and enter the it to register
-- After registering, from the following login, the admin needs to get the code from the app to verify that the dashboard page is entered
+- After registering, from the next login, admins need to get the code from the app to verify so that they can access the dashboard
-- The confirmation code created by the app after being replaced 30s still works to fill in the verify item
+- The confirmation code created by the app after being replaced 30s still works for verification
-- When force using 2FA is enabled, the admin user cannot disable 2FA here
+- When **Force using 2FA** is enabled, the admin user cannot disable 2FA here